activecontrols/ASTRAFlightSoftware/README.md

 ```
 This helps make it easier to track where variables are defined.

+After dynamically deallocating a pointer, the pointer should be set back to NULL.

 For anything else not covered, write "good code" where possible - use your best judgement.
 Some rules of thumb:
 1. If you have a function that is very long (200+ lines), consider splitting it.
 2. If you have very deeply nested code (e.g. a chain of 20 if statements nested within each other), consider flattening or splitting into sub-functions.
+3. Use descriptive and meaningful names for variables and functions.
+For example, a variable named t vs trajectory/traj
+4. Closing brace should be on the same indentation level as the function/loop.

 These rules are not hard requirements, but they are intended to make code easier to read.